dsanson/slides/index.md

 # Screencast Slideshows

-A setup for recording screencast slideshows with video, using reveal.js.
+Setup for recording screencast slideshows with video, using reveal.js.
 Trying to mimic some of the simple effects (overlays, transitions) of OBS without the overhead.

 # Basic Ideas